flashbots/flashbots-docs/docs/flashbots-core/releases/alpha-v0.2.md

 A new parameter `revertingTxHashes` is added to the bundles which allows the searcher to list the transactions in their bundle which are allowed to revert.
 By default, all transactions included in a bundle should never revert on chain.

-#### Payment router contract
-Searchers can no longer send payments directly to block.coinbase to pay the miner for inclusion.
-Valid payments need to be routed through the flashbots payment router contract which emits an event on every payment.

-A searcher using an execution contract for their trades which hardcodes block.coinbase as the payment recipient will need to deploy a new contract which can send the payment to a configurable address with a configurable gas budget.

-The address and gas consumption of the router contract is likely to change in the future but the ABI is expected to remain backwards compatible.

 #### Bundle scoring
 Bundles received by mev-geth will use a new scoring function to [mitigate some of the issues](https://hackmd.io/@flashbots/core-v2-proposal#Revamped-auction-pricing) with the scoring function used in v0.1.